carluzh/Shui/src/content/writing/gaming.md

 **That might be about to change.**

 ### Starknet - The fastest Horse
 I don't want to bore you with complex explanations of mechanisms.
 Spreading knowledge that ultimately won't matter to anyone but a select few.
 This is why I chose to take a different approach.
 One less focussed on quantitative data.
-Stats. <span class="comment">*5,000 TPS don't matter if there is no substance.*</span> So instead of working through documentation and numbers I chose to play. <span class="comment">*What a great job I have.*</span>
+Stats. <span class="comment">*5,000 TPS don't matter if there is no substance.*</span> So instead of working through documentation and numbers, I chose to play. <span class="comment">*What a great job I have.*</span>

 Starknet is my chain of choice.
 This is not meant to discredit the amazing work done across other ecosystems.
 At the end of the day they are all pushing boundaries towards one common goal.
 But... ever since my initial research for the [StarkWare - Orange and Blue](https://shuitangs.com/starkware/) article, I've been... hooked. <span class="comment">*Starknet-pilled?*</span>